-After two seasons of flirting with relegation, including a final day escape last campaign, Everton are third favourites with bet365 to be relegated from the Premier League at 2/1.
+After two seasons of flirting with relegation, including a final day escape last campaign, Everton are currently fifth favourites to be relegated from the Premier League at 4/1.

 Everton have suffered relegation twice in their history, both coming long before the start of the Premier League.

-The most recent was in the 1950/51 season, but before the you have to go all the way back to the 1929-1930 season for the last time the club dropped out of the top flight.
+The most recent was in the 1950/51 season, but before then you have to go all the way back to the 1929/30 season for the last time the club dropped out of the top flight.

-Despite recent troubles Everton have a rich history of top flight football, only Arsenal have a longer uninterrupted spell at the peak of English football than the Toffees.
+Everton have a rich history of top flight football, with only Arsenal having a longer uninterrupted spell at the peak of English football than the Toffees.